zaidamx/gitShipMain/README.md

 # gitShipMain
+Welcome to gitFleet Academy, cadet!

-An intergalactic mission to learn git and save the Federation from Klingon attack
+With this repository, you will learn to command a git starship on Aa intergalactic mission to save the Federation from Klingon attack.